 Affiliated Director - A director is affiliated if s/he has a material, financial, familial or other relationship with the company, its independent auditor or its executives, but is not an employee of the company.
-This includes directors whose primary employers have a material financial relationship with the company, as well as those who own or control at least 20% of either the company's issued share capital, or its outstanding voting rights.
-We note that in every instance in which a company classifies one of its directors as non-independent, that director will be classified as an affiliate by Glass Lewis.
+This includes directors whose primary employers have a material financial relationship with the company, as well as those who own or control at least 20% of either the company's issued share capital, or its outstanding voting rights, or explicitly serve as executives or director representatives of such significant shareholders.

+We will apply a three-year look-back to directors who are no longer employed by an ongoing related party or large shareholder.
+We note that in every instance in which a company classifies one of its directors as non-independent, that director will be classified as an affiliate by Glass Lewis.2